pro3d/webExamples/README.md

 ```bash
 git clone https://github.com/pro3d/webExamples.git
 ```
-NOTE: The gh-pages is not a picture of the master branch, rather it is treated like the webroot of a ftp server.
+NOTE: The gh-pages branch, in this case, is not a fork of the master branch, rather just treat it like the webroot of a ftp server.

 ### Step 2: Make your Edits Locally
 #### Make your changes and test locally